 Confluence Park

 Confluence Park is a 344-acre park located in both La Verkin and Hurricane.
 Named for the spot where Ash Creek and La Verkin Creek merge with the Virgin River, the park offers a variety of hiking trails.
+Because Confluence Park is less popular, it means visitors can enjoy the area with fewer crowds, making it a peaceful and tranquil spot compared to more crowded destinations.
 You can even connect to the Red Cliffs Desert Reserve multi-trail system, which covers more than 130 miles.
 Take a stroll along the waters and watch for deer, beaver, and other wildlife in this vibrant desert oasis.

 Planning Your Visit to Southern Utah

 Whether you’re looking for hiking and off-roading, a quiet afternoon, or some educational opportunities, you’ll find it all in La Verkin and the surrounding area.
-Book your stay at The Dwellings today to enjoy these and all of the other attractions that Southern Utah has to offer.
+After a day of exploring, be sure to eat at local favorites like River Rock Roasting Company or Stagecoach Grille for great food and scenic views.
+Don’t miss a visit to Grafton Ghost Town, a unique historical site near La Verkin that offers a glimpse into Utah’s past.
+Book your stay at The Dwellings today to enjoy these and lots of other attractions and activities that the area has to offer.